 Chapters in Books, Reports and Conference Proceedings

-Ingold, T. (in press).
+Ingold, T. (2013).
 'Walking with Dragons: An Anthropological Excursion on the Wild Side'. in C Deane-Drummond, D Clough & R Artinian-Kaiser (eds), Animals as Religious Subjects : Transdisciplinary Perspectives.
-Bloomsbury, pp. 35-58.
+Bloomsbury, London, pp. 35-58.

-Ingold, T. (in press).
-'The conical lodge at the centre of the earth-sky world'. in D Anderson, R Wishart & V Vaté (eds), About the Hearth: Perspectives on Home, Hearth and Household in the Circumploar North.
+Ingold, T. (2013).
+'The conical lodge at the centre of the earth-sky world'. in D Anderson, R Wishart & V Vaté (eds), About the Hearth: Perspectives on Home, Hearth and Household in the Circumpolar North.
 Berghahn Books, Oxford, pp. 11-28.

 Ingold, T. (2013).
 'Prospect'. in T Ingold & G Palsson (eds), Biosocial Becomings: Integrating Social and Biological Anthropology.
 Cambridge University Press, Cambridge, pp. 1-21.